SAP-samples/teched2021-ISP261/exercises/ex1/README.md

 ![Backoffice](./images/6-backoffice.png)

-2. Paste the token you copied earlier from the System registration step inside the `Token URL` field and give your connection a name.
+2. Paste the token you copied earlier from the System registration step inside the `Token URL` field and give your connection a name in `Destination's ID`.
 Click `Register Destination Target` button.

 ![Backoffice](./images/8-backoffice-registration-sub.png)

+**Note**: If you are sharing the CCv2 tenant with another session participant, make sure to add your own name in the `Destination's ID` field.

 ## Exercise 1.4 Check connection